mariadb-corporation/MaxScale/Documentation/Routers/Cat.md

 # Cat

 The `cat` router is a special router that concatenates result sets.

-The module is still in beta testing phase so usage in production environments is not encouraged.
+*Note:* This module is a part of the experimental module package, `maxscale-experimental`.

 ## Configuration